CarlaBuongiorno/OceanThrills/testing.md

 - In order to get the above function to listen to the 'click' events, much research and assistance was necessary.
 Code Institute's Tutor support helped with this tremendously.

 - Markers seemed not to be displaying on all five maps.
 In reality the markers were displaying in Greenland instead of where was expected.
 The problem was that the latitude and longitude numbers were reversed.

+- The button group was highlighting the icon button that corresponded with the activity correctly only from the button clicks from the activity page.
+But when navigating from the contact page and home page, only the surfing icon button was then highlighted.
+This was because the surfing input was marked as 'checked'.
+The solution to this was to remove the 'checked' attribute and add it to the input based on which activity is displayed.